chrislai001/All-about-me/README.md

 <h2>Basic background:</h2>

-<body>Chris, originally from Taiwan and Portland, has been exposed to a multicultural environment and considers himself a global citizen.
-He is a trilingual speaker, fluent in Hokkien, Mandarin and English.
+<body><p>Chris, originally from Taiwan and Portland, has been exposed to a multicultural environment and considers himself a global citizen.
+He is a trilingual speaker, fluent in Hokkien, Mandarin and English.</p>

-As a teenager, Chris devoted himself to the world of international relations and led his peers to engage in Model United Nations.
-He was involved in many causes and managed several conferences for more students to be part of this journey.
+<p>As a teenager, Chris devoted himself to the world of international relations and led his peers to engage in Model United Nations.
+He was involved in many causes and managed several conferences for more students to be part of this journey.</p>

-Having graduated from The University of Melbourne in Finance and Economics, Chris wishes to learn the basics of Information Technology as he understands that IT is part of our day-to-day living and that Financial sector is ever more intertwined with IT and the more knowledge you have, the better.</body>
+<p>Having graduated from The University of Melbourne in Finance and Economics, Chris wishes to learn the basics of Information Technology as he understands that IT is part of our day-to-day living and that Financial sector is ever more intertwined with IT and the more knowledge you have, the better.</p></body>

-<p class=MsoNormal><span style='font-size:10.5pt;font-family:"Helvetica Neue";
-mso-fareast-font-family:"Times New Roman";mso-bidi-font-family:"Times New Roman";
-background:white;mso-ansi-language:EN-AU'><o:p>&nbsp;</o:p></span></p>

-<p class=MsoNormal><span style='font-size:10.5pt;font-family:"Helvetica Neue";
-mso-fareast-font-family:"Times New Roman";mso-bidi-font-family:"Times New Roman";
-background:white;mso-ansi-language:EN-AU'><o:p>&nbsp;</o:p></span></p>

-<p class=MsoNormal><b style='mso-bidi-font-weight:normal'><span
-style='font-size:14.0pt;mso-bidi-font-size:12.0pt;background:yellow;mso-highlight:
-yellow;mso-ansi-language:EN-AU'>Interest in IT:</span></b><b style='mso-bidi-font-weight:
-normal'><span style='font-size:14.0pt;mso-bidi-font-size:12.0pt;mso-ansi-language:
-EN-AU'><o:p></o:p></span></b></p>

-<p class=MsoNormal><span style='mso-ansi-language:EN-AU'><o:p>&nbsp;</o:p></span></p>
+<h1>Interest in IT:</h1>

-<p class=MsoNormal><span style='mso-ansi-language:EN-AU'>I have quite a few IT
-friends working in various sectors, I am surprised to see how flexible this profession can be and how rewarding it is to be able to solve many kinds of business operational issues in this profession.
-While I did not study IT nor have any experience in it, I always find it fascinating. <o:p></o:p></span></p>
+<body><p>I have quite a few IT friends working in various sectors, I am surprised to see how flexible this profession can be and how rewarding it is to be able to solve many kinds of business operational issues in this profession.
+While I did not study IT nor have any experience in it, I always find it fascinating.</p></body>

 <p class=MsoNormal><span style='mso-ansi-language:EN-AU'><o:p>&nbsp;</o:p></span></p>